KP govt set to terminate three prosecutors in sexual harassment case

 -

-KP govt set to terminate three prosecutors in sexual harassment caseFebruary 16, 2017Print : Peshawar
+KP govt set to terminate three prosecutors in sexual harassment caseFebruary 16, 2017Print : Top Story

 PESHAWAR: The provincial government has decided to impose major penalty on three public prosecutors and terminate their services in a case of sexual harassment at a hotel in Bangkok.